Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Systematic Exploration of LVLM in Micro-Video Recommendation

 \subsection{Features in Different Decoder Layers}

 While most existing approaches extract features from a single layer, typically the final layer, of frozen large language models, recent studies~\cite{chen2025MultimodalLanguageModelsSeeBetterWhenTheyLookShallower, Lepori2024BeyondtheDoorsofPerceptionVisionTransformersRepresentRelationsBetweenObjects} have shown that representations from different layers encode complementary semantic signals at varying levels of abstraction.
-Motivated by this, we perform a systematic layer-wise analysis on the decoder of \textbf{Video-LaVIT} to examine how its video understanding capability evolves across depth in the context of micro-video recommendation.
+Motivated by these critical observations, we perform a comprehensive and systematic layer-wise analysis on the sophisticated decoder architecture of \textbf{Video-LaVIT}, aiming to meticulously examine how its nuanced video understanding capability progressively evolves and transforms across varying depths within the context of micro-video recommendation.

-Specifically, we evaluate our approach on the MicroLens dataset~\cite{ni2023microlens}.
-Each micro-video is fed into Video-LaVIT, and the hidden states $\{h^{(l)}\}_{l=1}^L$ from all $L$ decoder layers are extracted.
+We conduct this analysis on the MicroLens dataset~\cite{ni2023microlens}.
+Specifically, each micro-video is fed into Video-LaVIT, and the hidden states $\{h^{(l)}\}_{l=1}^L$ from all $L$ decoder layers are extracted.
 These layer-specific representations $h^{(l)}$ are first projected into the behavioral embedding space and then serve as the content-aware embedding $e^{v}$ in the gating-based fusion mechanism (Section~\ref{sec:preliminary}), where they are adaptively combined with the corresponding item ID embedding $e^{\text{id}}$.
 We evaluate their effectiveness using two standard ranking metrics: \textbf{Hit@10} and \textbf{NDCG@10}.
 This yields a performance curve that reveals how recommendation quality varies with layer depth.
-In addition, we investigate a lightweight yet effective fusion strategy: uniformly averaging the hidden states from multiple selected layers before projecting and fusing them with ID embeddings via the same gating mechanism.
+In addition, we investigate a lightweight yet effective fusion strategy: uniformly averaging the hidden states from multiple selected layers before projecting and fusing them with ID embeddings.